TheFourFifths/consus-client/docs/Actions.md

 ## CLEAR_ITEMS

 Dispatched when all items should be removed.
-This name is it currently only removes items from the CartStore.
+It currently only removes items from the CartStore.

 ### Data